totem37/docu-t5/README.md

-# Combining Schema Descriptions and Relational Embeddings to Improve Text-to-SQL Models
+# Improving Text-to-SQL Models with Schema Descriptions and Relational Embeddings

 This code is based on: